WinRb/Viewpoint/README.md

 Find me on irc.freenode.net in #ruby-lang (zenChild)

 # Features

+## Version 1.2.6
+1. Fixed an issue where there was a duplication of methods in the soap builder

 ## Version 1.2.5
 1. Fix an error where the only the first notification in a streaming response's envelope was processed